Learning with Laughter

 At this stage of development a delicate balance between adult led and child initiated learning is carefully established.The young children are encouraged to be creative in their play but simultaneously they are introduced to new activities, new experiences that extend their interest and curiosity.

 Confidence continues to be built through reassurance and positive reinforcement.
-Good manner is expected.
-Every child’s success is celebrated, indeed each child in Tweenie's celebrates their third birthday with friends and Key Carers; songs, dancing and birthday cake, made especially for them by our lovely chef, is in abundance.
+Good manners are expected.
+Every child’s success is celebrated, indeed each child in Tweenie's celebrates their third birthday with friends and Key Carers; songs, dancing and birthday cake, made especially for them by our lovely chef, are in abundance.
 A real sense of camaraderie and community is built through sharing and thoughtful consideration of others.